What comes to mind when you think of the word upsell?

 “They could drastically increase their conversion rate if they offered upsells that were more related to the product you just purchased.
 For example, I added a domain name to my checkout, and they offered me this product in the picture below.

 “Why would they offer you a website seal when chances are you don’t even have hosting, a website or even web traffic?
 I don’t know about you, but I’ve never built a website before I acquired a domain name.”

 Takeaway: The point of purchase is the most common upsell point for a reason: it works.
 Customers are in “buying” mode with their credit cards out, and ready to do business with you.

-Before we killed our Live Chat app, we offered it as a way to help customers faster and stem the flow of emails for customers who got too many messages.
-It was an upsell that was popular with our customers because it helped them solve a problem that they were contacting us about, and added additional value on top of that (by helping them offer additional value to their customers).
+Before we killed our Live Chat app, we offered it as a way to help stem the flow of emails for customers who got too many messages.
+It was an upsell that was popular with our customers because it helped them solve a problem that they were contacting us about, and added additional value on top of that (by helping them offer additional convenience to their customers).

 Now, of course, we offer one of our partner chat apps, but the value proposition for the customer remains much the same.

 Takeaway: By offering an upsell that can help solve your customer’s support issue, you can help them, and your business, win.
 Note: upsells should never replace support, as in: if you can solve the problem without an upsell, do it.

 Another popular and effective time to upsell your customers is when they’ve achieved a milestone in doing business with you, like:

 - Being a customer for a year